-18.1.1 Regular data audits to manage and mitigate risks will inform the data register.
-This contains information on what data is held, where it is stored, how it is used, who is responsible and any further regulations or retention timescales that may be relevant.
+18.1.1 Regular data audits to manage and mitigate risks will inform our data register.
+The data register contains information on what data is held, where it is stored, how it is used, who is responsible and any further regulations or retention timescales that may be relevant.
 This is in conjunction with the official MITSkills auditors.